internetimagery/photos/README.md

 # TODO:

+- add phash check before and after compression as a failsafe to ensure the copy is faithful to the original (and a test)
+- add more tests for things like bad data
+- stop all commands from being run in root
+- make a tag searching function to collect all tags.
+Provide prompt for spelling errors against similar tags.
 - make tagging use a web serice, with a basic website for interractive tagging
 - add image duplication checker like phash
 - add video phash check, if possible